 To make Vegetable Sambar

-- In a kadai or pot, heat oil.
-When the oil is hot, add fenugreek seeds, slightly crushed garlic, mustard seeds, and cumin seeds.
-Let them crackle and turn aromatic.
-Make sure not to burn them.
+- Next, add fenugreek seeds, mustard seeds, and cumin seeds.
+Let them crackle.
+Take care, not to burn seeds.

-- When it’s almost done, add jaggery, coriander powder, and a sprig or few curry leaves.
-This will add extra flavors to the sambar.
-Continue to simmer for 5mins more.
+- When it’s almost done, add coriander powder and a few curry leaves.
+This will add extra flavor to the sambar.
+Continue to simmer for 5 minutes.

-- Vegetable Sambar is ready.
-Serve hot South Indian Sambar with hot rice, or idly or vada with extra ghee.
+- South Indian Vegetable Sambar is ready to relish.
+Serve it hot with steamed rice, or idly or vada with a generous dollop of ghee.

 What is Sambar powder?

 It is a unique blend of selected aromatic spices and lentils such as coriander seeds, dry red chilies, fenugreek seeds, chana dal, udad dal, raw rice grains, curry leaves, cinnamon, hing, black pepper.

 All these ingredients are dry roasted on low flame and ground to a fine powder.